StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 2. Encode the WebLogic administrator password in base64 format

-1. Choose a password with the following requirements
+1. Choose a password (minimum password length of 8 characters, of which one is non-alphabetic)

 2. Encode the password in base64 format